lienwc/DKGE/README.md

 # DKGE
-This is the source code of DKGE.
+This is the dataset of DKGE.